Reality is often stranger than fiction. The timeline of current events is like living in a disaster film?. What is the intelligent thing to do?

 Every disaster film starts with leadership denying and ignoring the warnings of scientists.
-A disaster flick always has a narcissistic evil villain.
+A disaster flick always has an evil villain.
 The villain is a crazy con-man who wants to rule the world.
 He inherits but squanders a family fortune, so he looks for a way to use his con-man skills to regain his riches.

 As the story continues, the sociopath takes control of the government through a series of underhanded and illegal means.
 He has a group of powerful, brainwashed acolytes.
 They want him in power because they think he will make them rich.
 Sound familiar?